Temporal Data Exchange: Related Work

-The original chase, which we call the standard chase throughout the paper, assumes finite relational instances and is a sequential process.
-Further extensions to the standard chase were surveyed in~\cite{Onet13}.
-In~\cite{Deutsch08} a chase step, called {\em core chase step}, was proposed that consists of applying all tgds in parallel; however, the details in the case of egds were missing.
-Motivated by~\cite{Deutsch08}, the proposed chase algorithms in this paper aggregate chase steps in two rounds to cope with possibly infinite abstract relations.
-The work is different from previous work on data exchange in two aspects: the abstract view requires infinite sets of tuples and the concrete view is an extension of relational model with intervals as the temporal attribute values.

-The formal foundations of temporal data models and query languages were studied in~\cite{Chomicki94, Chomicki05}.
+The formal foundations of temporal data models and query languages were studied by Chomicki in~\cite{Chomicki94} and by Chomicki and Toman in ~\cite{Chomicki05}.
 Abstract versus concrete temporal views were first developed in the context of the semantics of temporal query languages~\cite{Toman96}.
-These two level views of temporal data later were used in program debugging and dynamic program analysis \cite{Lessa11}.
-The papers~\cite{Chomicki94, Chomicki05} did not discuss incomplete temporal information and its possible semantics.
+These kinds of views of temporal data were also used in program debugging and dynamic program analysis \cite{Lessa11}.
+However, Chomicki~\cite{Chomicki94} and Chomicki and Toman~\cite{Chomicki05} did not discuss incomplete temporal information and its possible semantics.
+The notion of normalization was previously used in the context of query answering in temporal databases~\cite{Lessa11, Toman97} on tuples with the same schema that agree on non-temporal attribute values.
+The normalization algorithms that we introduced change the concrete instance w.r.t. conjunctions of atomic formulas.
 Koubarakis proposed a unified framework for both finite and infinite, definite and indefinite temporal data ~\cite{Koubarakis94a, Koubarakis94b}.
 His suggested framework extends {\em conditional tables} (a.k.a. c-tables) ~\cite{Imielinski86} and can be used to store facts such as roomA is booked from 2 to {\em sometime between 5 to 8}.
 He used global conditions to define the constraints on the start point or end point of a time interval.
 In his framework, the temporal attribute values can be unknown.
-C-tables are a generalization of na\"ive tables where a table is associated with global and local conditions specified by logical formulas.
-In temporal data exchange, the proposed chase algorithms produce point-annotated and interval-annotated nulls for unknown values.
-Since in our framework, the value of temporal attribute is known in source instances and there is no condition on the temporal attribute or non-temporal attributes as a result of data exchange, na\"ive tables are sufficient for representing incomplete information.
+C-tables are a generalization of na\"ive tables where a table is associated with global and local conditions specified by logic formulas~\cite{Imielinski86}.
+In Koubarakis framework the indefinite (incomplete) temporal data are not the result of data exchange.
+His framework, does not deal with schema mappings or integrity constraints.
+We proposed interval-annotated nulls for unknown values in concrete data exchange to align the semantics of temporal data exchange with the data exchange on abstract view.
+Also in our framework the value of the temporal attribute is known because the schema mappings are non-temporal.
+Therefore, there is no condition on the temporal attribute or non-temporal attributes as a result of data exchange.
+Na\"ive tables are sufficient for representing incomplete information in temporal data exchange with non-temporal schema mappings.